wrinkdater/Posys-Cursors-Improved-by-wrinkdater/README.md

 ## Changelog:

 ### 2025-02-07 (v1.91) by wrinkdater:
-- fixed colors for help.cur in Default and Mono schemes.
+- fixed colors for help.cur in Default, Mono, Default for 125&175% scales and Default Left schemes.

 ### 2025-01-23 (v1.9) by wrinkdater:
 - added Unintrusive beam by Jens-3302 and fixed it in Extras;